BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in the Downtown Eastside.
-While Vancouver is generally safe, this area has a high concentration of social issues.
-Stick to well-lit, populated streets, and trust your instincts if a situation feels uncomfortable.
+Be aware of your surroundings, especially in the Downtown Eastside area, and avoid walking alone late at night.
+While Vancouver is generally safe, this neighborhood has a higher rate of social issues.
+Stick to well-lit, populated areas after dark.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.